Dioti/NorthwindAPI/README.md

 ### To-Do:

+- [x] Unit testing using Mockito
-[ ] Build documentation using Swagger UI
+- [ ] Build documentation using Swagger UI
-[x] Unit testing using Mockito
+- [ ] Rewrite controller methods and add more DTOs